-The principal accounting policies are set out below.
+The material accounting policy information is set out below.

 Basis of consolidation

 The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company and its subsidiaries.
 Control is achieved when the Company:

 - has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power to affect its returns.